 Biography

 Mustapha C.E.
-Yagoub received the Dipl.-Ing. degree in Electronics and the Magister degree in Telecommunications, both from the École Nationale Polytechnique, Algiers, Algeria, in 1979 and 1987, respectively, and the Ph.D. degree from the Institut National Polytechnique, Toulouse, France, in 1994.
+Yagoub received the Dipl.-Ing. degree in Electronics and the Magister degree in Telecommunications, both from the École Nationale Polytechnique, Algiers, Algeria, in 1979 and 1987, respectively, and the Ph.D. degree from the Institut Polytechnique de Toulouse - École Nationale Supérieure d’Electronique, d’Electrotechnique, d’Informatique et d’Hydraulique de Toulouse (INP-ENSEEIHT), Toulouse, France, in 1994, as well as the Doctorat d’état from the Université des Sciences et de la Technologie Houari Boumédiene (USTHB), Algiers, Algeria, in 1996.

-His research interests include RF/microwave CAD, RFID design, neural networks for high frequency applications, planar antennas, and applied electromagnetics.
-He has authored or coauthored over 300 publications in these topics in international journals and referred conferences.
-He authored Conception de circuits linéaires et non linéaires micro-ondes (Cépadues, Toulouse, France, 2000), and co-authored Computer Manipulation and Stock Price Trend Analysis (Heilongjiang Education Press, Harbin, China, 2005).
+His research interests include wireless communication system design, RF/microwave CAD, RFID design, robotics, antenna design, active/passive device modeling and characterization, neural networks for high frequency applications, and applied electromagnetics.
+He has authored or coauthored over 600 publications in these topics in international journals and referred conferences.
+He also authored Conception de circuits linéaires et non linéaires micro-ondes (Cépadues, Toulouse, France, 2000).

-Dr. Yagoub is a senior member of the IEEE Microwave Theory and Techniques Society, a member of the Professional Engineers of Ontario, Canada, and a member of the Ordre des ingénieurs du Québec, Canada.
+Dr. Yagoub is a senior member of the IEEE Microwave Theory and Techniques Society and a member of the Professional Engineers of Ontario, Canada.